benjimin/pywebcorp/README.md

 (or respective python 3 equivalents), so that downstream software just works (or can be made to work with minimal modification).

+Failing that, the goal is to produce an easily-distributable patch for conda, to enable installing python behind a corporate firewall.

 ### Status

 Successfully demonstrating download from the web through an authenticated proxy,